TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 tags: [python, microsoft-graph, teams, admin]
 ---

-I usually have a hard time learning something when the information is completely abstract I much prefer a practical application, but many times I have had to help identify who is over consuming resources.
-But I don't want to expose the internal workings of any of my clients.
+I usually have a hard time learning something when the information is completely abstract I much prefer a practical application.
+I don't want to expose the internal workings of any of my clients.
+So this is something I have run, with 'fictitious' data.
 In this case we are going to use the example of a school.
-We are  going to compare synchronous and async code in the Microsoft Graph API to get a list of all the teams in my organization and then get the storage usage for each team.
+We'll compare synchronous and async code in the Microsoft Graph API to get a list of all the teams in the organization and then get the storage usage for each team.
+The school has run out out of data and needs to find out how much space is being used by each team.

 ## Prerequisites